-- Create a network of open spaces and resource conservation lands which will secure important environmental functions, form the basis of a town wide recreational asset, and promote local health, vitality, and scenic beauty. - Guide the development of the Town's future neighborhoods into patterns that encourage intergenerational communities, not neighborhoods separated by age or income. - Promote a land use pattern both within the existing Town and beyond current boundaries into future growth areas that is consistent with a traditional small town. - Recognize the need to preserve the historic elements and economic vitality of the Town by linking the Town center to surrounding areas with an efficient system of roads streets, pedestrian walkways, community open space, and public utilities.
+Promote a land use pattern both within the existing Town and beyond current boundaries into future growth areas that is consistent with a traditional small town.
+Recognize the need to preserve the historic elements and economic vitality of the Town by linking the Town center to surrounding areas with an efficient system of roads, pedestrian walkways, community open space, and public utilities.

-- Encourage continual reinvestment in the real estate within Town, the redevelopment of vacant or underutilized properties and the redevelopment or improvement of substandard properties.
-Encourage quality development and redevelopment of vacant or substandard properties within the Town through the use of design standards, adequate building codes, and coordination with the development community.
-Create incentives to encourage developers to rehabilitate existing buildings and build new buildings in keeping with the architectural style, desired features, and pattern of the existing Centreville Business District (CBD). - Ensure that Centreville will continue to function as one of Queen Anne's County's primary residential and economic development growth areas by planning for future land uses on adjacent unincorporated lands which will accommodate town scale and suburban scale growth in appropriate locations. - Ensure that future development and redevelopment within the Town and surrounding lands is consistent with the Future Land Use Concept Plan Map in this Centreville Community Plan. - Ensure that future land use patterns are supported by transportation networks, utility systems, open spaces, and community facilities. - Encourage programs and develop regulations that will protect and preserve sensitive natural areas within the Town and in future growth areas. - Prepare, adopt, and implement an Economic and Revitalization Plan.
+- Encourage quality development and redevelopment of vacant or substandard properties within the Town through the use of design standards, adequate building codes, and coordination with the development community.
+Create incentives to encourage developers to rehabilitate existing buildings and build new buildings in keeping with the architectural style, desired features, and pattern of the existing Centreville Business District (CBD). - 3.
+Ensure that Centreville will continue to function as one of Queen Anness Countys primary residential and economic development growth areas by planning for future land uses on adjacent unincorporated lands which will accommodate town scale and suburban scale growth in appropriate locations. - 4.
+Ensure that future development and redevelopment within the Town and surrounding lands is consistent with the Land Use Concept in this Centreville Community Plan. - 5.
+Ensure that future land use patterns are supported by transportation networks, utility systems, open space, and community facilities. - 6.
+Encourage programs and develop regulations that will protect and preserve sensitive natural areas within the Town and in future growth areas. - Prepare, adopt, and implement an Economic and Revitalization Plan.
 Such a plan should address the interrelationships of various land uses, the economic vitality of Centreville, and the ways in which previously used sites can be rejuvenated or redeveloped.